Crystal Growth on Locally Finite Partially Ordered Sets: Proofs

 \section{Proofs}

-We now prove the results, mostly in succession, as stated in \Cref{sect:results}.
-We note the exponential bounds in \Cref{subsect:mom-gen-bnds} are proven before those for the means, as they are used in the arguments for the mean bounds in \Cref{subsect:mean-bnd}.
+We now prove the results, mostly in succession, as stated in Section \ref{sect:results}.
+We note the exponential bounds in Subsection \ref{subsect:mom-gen-bnds} are proven before those for the means, as they are used in the arguments for the mean bounds in Subsection \ref{subsect:mean-bnd}.